jannekem/monoverse/README.md

   - [Set logging verbosity](#set-logging-verbosity)
 - [Docker](#docker)

-_This project is still in its early stages and as such it is not yet ready for production use._

 ## Introduction

 Monoverse is a tool for managing application version numbering using the [CalVer](https://calver.org/) versioning scheme.
 It is designed to be used with monorepos, but it can also be used with single projects.